-- 2.1 The University recognizes that new students are best prepared for successful matriculation if they are familiarized through orientation with the array of academic and student services available to support their studies. - 2.2 All new students are invited to attend an orientation to the University.
-Once a new student has attended his/her scheduled orientation, he/she shall receive priority to register for classes. - 2.3 All orientations for new transfer students shall be scheduled after current seniors, current juniors, and new freshman students have been provided an opportunity to register. - 2.4 Registration for a group below shall not begin before registration for an earlier group has received an opportunity.
-The registration sequence shall be as follows: - 2.4.1 Fall semester6 - a.
-Members of Early Registration groups - b.
-Spring admits
+- 2.1.
+The University recognizes that new students are best prepared for successful matriculation if they are familiarized through orientation with the array of academic and student services available to support their studies. - 2.2.
+All new students are invited to attend a New Student Orientation as part of their successful transition to the University.
+Once a new student has attended their scheduled orientation, they shall receive priority to register for classes. - 2.3.
+Registration for a group below shall not begin before registration for an earlier group has received an opportunity.
+The registration sequence shall be as follows: - 2.3.1.
+Fall and spring semesters - (a) Members of Priority Registration groups (continuing students) - (b) Spring admits

-- c.
-Graduate students - d.
-Seniors (90 units and above) - e.
-Juniors (60-89 units) - f.
-Sophomores (30-59 units) - g.
-Other freshmen (in third and subsequent semesters before sophomore status) - h.
-New freshmen students who attend an orientation - i.
-New freshmen students who do not attend orientation - j.
-New transfer students who attend an orientation - k.
-New transfer students who do not attend an orientation - 2.4.1 Spring semester - a.
-Members of Early Registration groups - b.
-New freshmen students who attend an orientation - c.
-Second-semester freshmen (i.e. immediately following the first semester of attendance) - d.
-Graduate students - e.
-Seniors (90 units and above) - f.
-Juniors (60-89 units) - g.
-New freshmen students who do not attend orientation - h.
-New transfer students who attend an orientation - i.
-New transfer students who do not attend an orientation - j.
-Sophomores (30-59 units) - k.
-Other freshmen (in third and subsequent semesters before sophomore status) - 2.5 Loss of Registration Opportunity7 - 2.51 A newly admitted student who (1) does not attend and (2) withdraws from school after registration but before the end of the refund period shall lose priority order and shall apply for admission to the university as a returning student. - 2.52 A continuing student shall be permitted up to four semesters of approved leave during matriculation at San Diego State University by taking the following action:
+- (c) Graduate students

+- (d) Seniors (90 units and above)

+- (e) Juniors (60-89 units)

+- (f) Sophomores (30-59 units)

+- (g) Other freshmen (in third and subsequent semesters before sophomore status)

+- (h) New graduate students and undergraduate students with priority registration

+- New undergraduate students (new first-year and transfers) based on their orientation dates and registration appointments

+2.4.
+Loss of Registration Opportunity

+- 2.4.1.
+A newly admitted student who (1) does not attend and (2) withdraws from school after registration but before the end of the refund period shall lose priority order and shall apply for admission to the university as a returning student. - 2.4.2.
+A continuing student shall be permitted up to four semesters of approved leave during matriculation at San Diego State University by taking the following action: